-The default Dropout probability is p = 0.5 in PyTorch, i.e., about half experiment with the value of p, different values often given drastically
+The default Dropout probability is p = 0.5 in PyTorch, i.e., about half of the activations are set to zero for each input.
+Although you will see a experiment with the value of p, different values often given drastically different training and validation errors.